BdR76/lcdgame.js/readme.md

 What are LCD games
 ------------------
-Nintendo released its Game & Watch series in 1980, which were electronic handheld toys that used LCD crystals to display flickering shapes.
+LCD games are electronic toys introduced in the 1980s.
+Nintendo first released its Game & Watch series in 1980, which were electronic handheld toys that used LCD crystals to display flickering shapes.
 The shapes could only be turned on or off, creating a crude form of interactive animation to form games.
 These were some of the earliest handheld gaming devices, years before the release of the GameBoy.

 Followed the success of Game & Watch, many other companies incl.
 Gakken, Tandy, Radio Shack, Sunwing, Tiger, Tomy started creating their own lcd games